-Susan Buckmaster, is the owner of Body Mind & Sol and a 200-Hour YA Certified Instructor with two certifcations in Yin Yoga.
-Susan has practiced yoga for over 15 years and became certified not long after purchasing the studio.
+Susan Buckmaster, is the owner of Body Mind & Sol and a 200-Hour YA Certified Instructor with three certifications in Yin Yoga.
+Susan has practiced yoga for almost 20 years and became certified not long after purchasing the studio in 2017.
 In 2008, after 20+ years in the business world, she went back to school and got a Master’s Degree in Social Work with a specialization in School Social Work.
 She was a school counselor for 3 years before moving to Berea.
-Today, she works full time for Berea College – whose mission to give people an opportunity to obtain a college education regardless of gender, race, or ability to pay is in total alignment with her reasons to go back to school and become a social worker.
-In addition to her full-time job and running the studio, Susan teaches Yin Yoga -today via zoom – and she also offers private lessons.
+Today, she works full time for Berea College – whose mission to give all people an opportunity to obtain a college education regardless of gender, race, or ability to pay is in total alignment with her reasons to go back to school and become a social worker.
+In addition to her full-time job, Susan teaches Yin Yoga -today via zoom – and she also offers private lessons.
 She says she is right where she is supposed to be, doing exactly what she was meant to be doing.
-“When I hear the stories of the students at BMS – how yoga has helped them get over a physical injury or long-term pain, or how it helps keep them centered in this crazy, hectic, stressful world we live in, I realize how lucky I am to be part of their story.”
+“When I hear the stories of how yoga has helped people get over a physical injury or long-term pain, or how it helps keep them centered in this crazy, hectic, stressful world we live in, I realize how lucky I am to be part of their story.”

 Carrie Mahoney is a board-certified massage therapist and 200-hour certified yoga instructor.
 She trained under the guidance of Amanda McMaine.
 Her passion for yoga began in Columbus, Ohio and has only grown and expanded since moving to Berea.
 Carrie believes in the human body’s ability to heal if we only allow it.
 Her hope is that through massage and yoga she can show people how movement and self-care can allow you to live more fully and focus on what matters instead of what ails you.